- General Degree Requirements and Policies

 Informal Complaints Concerning Misconduct

 Any instructor, officer, staff member, or student who chooses not to put a complaint in writing can instead make an informal complaint.
-In these cases, the Dean of Student Affairs usually discusses the matter with the student and if warranted, the student will receive a formal warning, which will be noted in the student's educational file, along with any recommendations made to the student.
-Such warnings will be taken into account if and when similar complaints are made in the future, and a pattern of informal complaints may lead to formal disciplinary action.
+In these cases, the Dean of Student and Alumni Affairs usually discusses the matter with the student and, if warranted, the student will receive a formal warning, which will be noted in the student's educational file, along with any recommendations made to the student.
+Such warnings will be taken into account if and when similar complaints are made in the future.
+A pattern of informal complaints may lead to formal disciplinary action.

 More information can be found at the Student Conduct and Community Standards Office website.